On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Generalised Ricci solitons and compact strong HKT manifolds

 where $\xi$ is the co-frame on $\bC P^2$ induced from left-invariant co-frame of $SU(3)$ after pulling back with a local section.
 Note that $h_{\alpha-\beta}$ commutes with all those of $\mathfrak{su}(2)_{\alpha+\beta}$ and $(h_{\alpha-\beta}, h_{\alpha-\beta})=6$.

 It can be easily seen that $H^B$ vanishes as those components of the structure constants of $SU(3)$ vanish.
 As the torsion 3-form on $SU(3)$ is closed, consistency with (\ref{closx}) requires that $\mathcal {F}\wedge \mathcal {F}$ must identically vanish.
-Indeed, this can be verified by a short computation using (\ref{fcomp}), where the Killing form (\ref{kform}) on $SU(3)$ is used to perform the summation over the gauge Lie algebra in $\mathcal {F}\wedge \mathcal {F}$.
+Indeed, this can be verified by a short computation using (\ref{fcomp1}), where in the computation of $\mathcal {F}\wedge \mathcal {F}$ the Killing form (\ref{kform}) on $SU(3)$ has been used to do the calculation over the gauge Lie algebra generators.

-Having proven that $\mathcal {F}\wedge {F}$ vanishes identically for the construction considered, it is nevertheless instructive to notice that $\mathcal{F}$ in (\ref{fcomp}) can be rewritten as
+Having proven that $\mathcal {F}\wedge {F}$ vanishes identically for the construction considered, it is nevertheless instructive to notice that $\mathcal{F}$ in (\ref{fcomp1}) can be rewritten as

 In this basis, $h_{\alpha-\beta}$ commutes with all the other basis elements of $\mathfrak{u}(1)\oplus\mathfrak{su}(2)$ and spans the $\mathfrak{u}(1)$ subalgebra while the rest of the basis elements span the $\mathfrak{su}(2)$ subalgebra.
 Moreover, $h_{\alpha-\beta}$ has length square $6$ while the rest have $2$.
 It is expected from Chern-Weyl theory that in an expression of $\mathcal{F}\wedge \mathcal{F}$ in terms of characteristic classes this relative factor of $3$ will make a contribution.
 Indeed, we shall demonstrate below that this is the case.